-Work package number 5 Start date or starting event: Mont th 13 Work package title SuperConducting Linac Commissioning ng Activity Type RTD Person-months 36 (ESR7: Davide Lanaia) Associated Partners GANIL, INFN-LNL, CI, IPN-Orsay Objectives The ESR training will be focused on the development of machine tune-up procedures that will later be implemented in the control software for the linac operation and active participation in the startup of the machine.
+Work package number 5 Start date or starting event: Mor nth 13 Work package title SuperConducting Linac Commissioning Activity Type RTD Person-months 36 (ESR7: Davide Lanaia) Associated Partners GANIL, INFN-LNL, CI, IPN-Orsay Objectives The ESR training will be focused on the development of machine tune-up procedures that will later be implemented in the control software for the linac operation and active participation in the startup of the machine.
 Description of work HIE-REX Linac 2.
 Definition of tuning procedures system 3.
-Draft console applications to be monitoring and management of machine protection used by the operators for the Lina pects of the Linac design, construction and new machine ion and alarm Deliverables D19.
+Draft console applications to be monitoring and management of machine protects used by the operators for the Line cects of the Linac design, construction and machine nac tuning and Deliverables D19.
 Report on specifications for co D20.
-Commissioning Plan.
+Commissioning Plan. ntrols and beam diagnostics